raylivesun/uvAyRett/README.md

 # uvAyRETT [uvAyRETT]("https://modelica.org/libraries/")

-he provided code snippet is a comment containing the name "UvayRETT" and a link to the Modelica libraries website.
+he provided code snippet is a comment containing the name "uvAyRETT" and a link to the Modelica libraries website.
 It does not contain any executable code.
 The code block does not require any additional code beyond the immediate scope.

 Modelica Libraries